minsuk-jang/ImagePicker/README.md

 <br>
  The Image Picker library created in the Compose language. <br>
-It allows customization of the content cell and supports both single and multiple selections.<br> Additionally, it enables numbering for selected contents and get latest total selected contents.
+It allows customization of the content cell and supports both single and multiple selections.<br>
 </div>

 ## ✅ Feature